TriPhoto

 • Visit and communicate with neighboring community colleges in the region

+Professional development mini grants are available in 2025-26 for these activities, that benefit the objectives of the program (department).
 Interested faculty and staff may apply for a grant by submitting the application.
+The following guidelines apply:

-• Within two weeks of completing the activity, each grant recipient must submit a Mini-Grant Report.
+• Within two weeks of completing the activity, each grant recipient must submit a Mini Grant Report.
+The Report template will be sent upon approval of the application

-The Report template will be sent to you upon approval of your activity We will accept applications on an on-going basis as long as funds are available.
+We accept applications on an on-going basis as long as funds are available